h5p/h5p-cli/readme.md

 An h5p toolkit for running and editing h5p content types.
 Make sure you have NodeJS and npm installed.
+NodeJS version 17 is currently recommended due to compatibility issues with the `node-sass` npm package which is required by some h5p libraries.
 CLI commands & instructions:
 1. `npm install` to install the project's npm dependencies.
 2. `node cli.js core` installs the core h5p libraries.